 Agricultural researchers, like geneticists, may conduct their research at state universities to find ways to develop new varieties of plants or strains of livestock.
 Publishing the results of these studies is often an important part of these jobs.
 Some researchers will also spend time teaching college classes.

 The job outlook information listed for agricultural and food scientists states that employment in this field will grow by 5% between 2014 and 2024, which is about as fast as the national average for all jobs.
 The BLS predicts that many scientists will be retiring in the next 10 years vacating many positions.
-As of May 2014, food scientists were reported as earning an average income of $66,250 per year, while soil and plant scientists earned an average of $64,680 per year (www.bls.gov).
+As of May 2015, food scientists were reported as earning an average income of $69,230 per year, while soil and plant scientists earned an average of $65,980 per year.

 Agricultural Biology Requirements